srobo/kitbook/docs/competition/teams/role-descriptions/reception.md

 of the public should be allowed into the building if they sign a media consent form.

-During the 2017 competition, the 'crimper' role will also be performed by the receptionist.
+The 'crimper' role will also be performed by the receptionist.
 Please read this document as well for guidance on how to crimp correctly.

 After the initial influx of people, the 'arrival-desk' role will be absorbed by the receptionist.
 If you have a time slot after the first